-01.111; 01.42 02.44; 02.441; 02.442 04.1; 08.222 LEGAL: HB 195 AMENDS MULTIPLE STATUTES TO CHANGE THE GENERAL EDUCATION DIPLOMA (GED) TO HIGH SCHOOL EQUIVALENCY DIPLOMA.
+02.44; 02.441 08.222 LEGAL: HB 195 AMENDS MULTIPLE STATUTES TO CHANGE THE GENERAL EDUCATION DIPLOMA (GED) TO HIGH SCHOOL EQUIVALENCY DIPLOMA.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 STUDENTS 09.111

 Transfers and Withdrawals

 TEACHER TO ASCERTAIN REASON

 When a pupil of compulsory school age withdraws from school, the teacher of the pupil shall ascertain the reason.1

 REPORT TO DPP

-The teacher shall immediately report the withdrawal and the reason for it to the Principal who shall see that the information is sent to the Superintendent's office (Director of Pupil Personnel).
+The teacher shall immediately report the withdrawal and the reason for it to the Superintendent's office (Director of Pupil Personnel).

 CHANGE OF RESIDENCE

 If the child has withdrawn because of residence, the next residence shall be ascertained and included in the report.
-The District shall notify the Kentucky Department of Education when a new student enrolls.
-1
+The District shall notify the Kentucky Department of Education when a new student enrolls.1

 MISSING CHILDREN

 The Director of Pupil Personnel shall notify the Justice Cabinet of any request for the records of a student who has been flagged as missing.
-I
+1

 PERMISSION

 No written permission for withdrawal shall be required after the student's eighteenth (18th) birthday.2

-Students between the ages of six (6) and eighteen (18) shall enroll and be in regular attendance in the schools to which they are assigned and shall be subject to compulsory attendance.2
+Students between the ages of six (6) and eighteen (18) shall enroll and be in regular attendance in the schools to which they are assigned and shall be subject to compulsory attendance.
+2

 FOLLOW-UP BY DISTRICT PERSONNEL

 Within three (3) months of the date of a student's withdrawal from school, District personnel designated by the Superintendent shall contact each student who has withdrawn from school to encourage reenrollment in a regular, alternative, or GED preparation High School Equivalency Diploma program.
 If the student does not reenroll at that time, personnel shall make at least one (1) more attempt toward reenrollment of the student before the beginning of the next school year.2

 REFERENCES: